vippsas/vipps-developers/newsletters/2020-11-newsletter.md

 Vipps Login now lets merchants to control the login experience on phones: The merchant can choose whether the user should be automatically taken back to the browser after completing an authentication in the Vipps app.
-We have also added a specific flow for integrations from apps.
+We have also added a specific flow for integrations with apps.
-More information on the new flows can be found in our [documentation](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#mobile-flow---app-switch-based-flow).
+More information, and screenshots of the new flows, can be found in the [documentation](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#mobile-flow---app-switch-based-flow).

 To have a unified way of providing user information across Vipps services